 The aggregate number of shares of common stock authorized for grant under the 2008 Plan is 7,650,000 as approved by the shareholders.
 Any officer, key employee and/or non-employee director is eligible for awards under the 2008 Plan.
 We grant restricted stock units to non-employee directors on the first business day of each fiscal year.
-Annually, pending approval by the Compensation & Management Development Committee of our Board of Directors in December, we grant a mix of stock options, restricted stock awards, performance shares and/or performance restricted stock units to officers, management and key employees.
+Annually, pending approval by the Compensation & Management Development Committee of our Board of Directors in December, we grant a mix of restricted stock awards, performance shares and/or performance restricted stock units to officers, management and key employees.
+We also historically granted stock options to certain officers, directors and key employees.
 Occasionally, we may make additional grants to key employees at other times during the year.